-An automated platform seamlessly tracks the costs within the project and allows for ready access to essential information, so your entire team can get started on assigned tasks without waiting for crucial information or approval.
+An automated platform seamlessly tracks the costs within the project.
+It allows for ready access to essential information, so your entire team can get started on assigned tasks without waiting for crucial information or approval.

 It also makes it easier for team members to share their tools and techniques, which can help improve everyone’s productivity—no lag time in waiting for progress reports or task completion.
 Organized onboarding strategies leverage your team for peak performance.

 We do what we can to maintain trustworthy and productive relationships.
 But as we work to dazzle the client with our organizational expertise, we can’t lose sight of the big picture.
 Studies show that 80 percent of onboarding projects fail to meet the project’s deadline.
-With a robust onboarding process that monitors tasks for all members of the sales and customer success teams, those delays are avoided.
+Those delays are avoided with a robust onboarding process that monitors tasks for all sales and customer success team members.

-Even if you don’t bill for time, your sales and customer success teams need to understand how much time the onboarding process is costing you.
-The most reliable way to track those expenses is by using a collaborative, automated system that provides precise time to value (TTV) calculations that will keep your onboarding process not only focused and on track but within budget.
+Even if you don’t bill for time, your sales and customer success teams need to understand how much time the onboarding process costs.
+The most reliable way to track those expenses is by using a collaborative, automated system that provides precise time-to-value (TTV) calculations to keep your onboarding process focused, on track, and within budget.

-Meanwhile, the onboarding process can have a direct impact on both upselling and renewal rates.
+Meanwhile, the onboarding process can directly impact both upselling and renewal rates.
 When you instill trust in your product, you can help clients reach their goals with minimal effort and continue to create a new level of customer experience based on transparency, efficiency, and clearly defined goals.